claudiarichardxx/HireEasy/readme.md

 ## Security

 * Secrets live in `.env`. `.env` is .gitignored.
-* Avoid logging raw PII or entire LLM prompts if the data is sensitive.
 * Restrict Airtable token to the minimal scopes required.
 * If you share logs externally, scrub or redact values.